-Biblical stories describe King David and King Solomon clothed in garments of purple—a color long associated with royalty.
-Now, reports BBC News, archaeologists in Israel have discovered fragments of purple fabric dated to around the time of these ancient monarchs’ purported reigns.
+Biblical stories describe prominent figures clothed in garments of purple—a color long associated with royalty.
+Now, reports BBC News, archaeologists in Israel have discovered fragments of purple fabric dated to around the time of the purported reigns of King David and Solomon.

 The team discovered the material in the Timna Valley, at a site known as Slaves’ Hill.
 Carbon dating places its creation around 1000 B.C.
 Religious lore suggests that David’s reign spanned roughly 1010 to 970 B.C., while Solomon’s lasted from 970 to 931 B.C.